PoisotLab/ms_network_prediction/manuscript.md

 their functional traits are themselves are phylogenetically conserved [@Gomez2010EcoInt].
-On scales where the niche is phylogenetically conserved, we can think of the probability that one species will interact with another as the "amount" of niche superposition between them [@Desjardins-Proulx2017EcoInt].
-At the smallest scales, we may be interested in predicting behavioural traits like foraging behavior [@Bartomeus2016ComFra].
+On scales where the niche is phylogenetically conserved, we can think of the probability that one species will interact with another as the distance between them in niche-space [@Desjardins-Proulx2017EcoInt].
+At the smallest scales, we may be interested in predicting behavioral traits like foraging behavior [@Bartomeus2016ComFra].
 At this point, the spatial resolution in this case should is fine enough that a model may be precise in a given system, but much less generalizable.
-At this scale it is also important to consider abundance, it modulates the probability of encounter along with behaviour [@Wells2013SpeInt].
+At this scale it is also important to consider abundance's effect on probability of an encounter [@Wells2013SpeInt].

 ## Time